Table of Contents

 Business Essentials Integration Framework

-| Technology Enablement | Digital tools, data analytics, and automation that enhance speed, accuracy, and decision-making across the organization |
+| Technology Enablement | Digital tools and automation enhance speed, agility, and informed decision-making. |